Public comment is labeled on the agenda as "general public comment".

 When the board chair asks for public comment, all webinar public comments will be read aloud during the public comment period by a staff member.

 Please note that each public comment is limited to two minutes, and one question/chat box submission.
 Public comment expanding to two or more question/chat submissions will be limited to the first submission.

 If you are unable to participate by webinar or have a lengthier public comment, you may instead consider sending public comment by email to be included in the board packet for members to read.
-Emails need to be submitted two days prior to the first day of the board meeting for inclusion in the board packet.
+Public comment sent to the PESB office must be received by 8:00 a.m. two days prior to the next scheduled meeting (check Next/Future Meetings for upcoming meeting dates).
 For more information see http://www.pesb.wa.gov/contactboard.

 PESB announces that eMeeting and Webinar formats will be used to make our meetings more accessible

 The use of the eMeeting or Webinar format is not replacing Board meetings, but is an enhancement to participation and increased accessibility.

 The eMeeting or Webinar is supplemental to the public meetings held by the PESB and is not a substitute for in-person attendance.

 Individuals on webinar will be in listen-only mode.
 They may provide public testimony during open public comment periods via the chat function on the webinar.
 See "How to Provide Public Comment Through Webinar" below for more information.

 PESB may offer eMeeting or Webinar attendees opportunity to comment.
 However, that offer is not the same as testimony by in-person attendees.
 Comments from eMeeting or Webinar participants will be invited at the discretion of PESB.

 PESB is not responsible should the internet connections for electronic communication be disrupted.